 They have a community called Kiwing na Kahoy Kommunity Food Hub (KKK), which consists of vendors inside the place.
-Each of them has their own specialties you can choose from—from burgers and pizza to local delicacies and beverages.
-Try this cheesy mushroom sandwich boat from Café Cueva.
+Each of them has their own specialty which you can choose from—from burgers, pizza to local delicacies and beverages.
+Try the cheesy mushroom sandwich boat from Café Cueva.

 Glenn 50’s Diner

 This American style diner offers huge servings of food at an affordable price, and they have a very extensive menu that has all your favorites!
-Steaks, burgers, seafoods, sandwiches—name it, they have it.
+Steaks, burgers, seafood, sandwiches—name it, they have it.

 They also have shakes and cocktails, plus coffee and tea beverages infused with fruits.
-And since it opens as early as 7 a.m., it's one of the best options for breakfast in Baguio.
+Since it opens as early as 7:00 AM, it's one of the best options for breakfast in Baguio.

 Jim’s Retro Diner

-Jim’s Retro Diner is easy to spot along Session Road—with its big signage and real American diner vibes that is eye-catching as you pass by La Azotea.
+Jim’s Retro Diner is easy to spot along Session Road—with its big signage along La Azotea.
 It's one of those Instagram-worthy places to eat in Baguio!

 Pizza is their ultimate bestseller, so it’s recommended for group dining.
-Come here on a rainy day and avail their exclusive weather promo where you’ll get a free pasta platter or 10” pizza when you buy 2 pizza (12” or 14”)
+Come here on a rainy day and avail of their exclusive weather promo where you’ll get a free pasta platter or 10” pizza when you buy 2 pizzas (12” or 14”).